sandralim021/cms_blogging/README.md

 ## Blog Website with Vue and Laravel
 A Blog website where the admin and authors can create, edit and publish articles to make available on public (users).
 A user can view the articles made by admin and authors and user can sort the viewing of articles by searching or choosing the topic on the list.

+## Programming Technologies
-I built this using Boostrap, Vue.js and Laravel Framework.
+This project is built using Boostrap, Vue.js and Laravel Framework.

 ## Installation
 * Clone the repo ` https://github.com/sandralim021/laravue_blog.git `